-Although there is no randomized study that compared the combination of surgical treatment and infliximab with infliximab alone, joint management and approach by IBD clinicians and surgeons is considered the standard of care for treatment of complex perianal disease.
+Although there is no randomised study that compared the combination of surgical treatment and infliximab with infliximab alone, joint management and approach by IBD clinicians and surgeons is considered the standard of care for treatment of complex perianal disease.
 This is important, since control of sepsis and prevention of perianal infections is necessary before starting any treatment that affects the immune system response.
 Any immunosuppressive treatment must be stopped in case of onset of septic complications in patients with IBD.

-Conclusion
+5. Conclusion

-These recommendations summarize the current evidence on the medical management of patients with CD.
-Several research gaps have been identified during the revision and analysis of data, which should to be addressed by further research.
-Where evidence is lacking or is very weak and evidence-based recommendations cannot be given, ECCO provides alternative tools, such as Topical Reviews^{21,93,138,163-165} or Position Papers166.
-While we state that Guidelines aim to guide the clinicians' decisions with the best evidence available, it is up to every clinician to adapt these Guidelines to local regulations and to the patient's individual characteristics and needs.
-ECCO will also aim to disseminate these guidelines by educational activities [i.e. educational platforms, ECCO Workshop, e-learning and e-Guide] and to support any initiative to integrate ECCO Guidelines into clinical practice; the ECCO e-Guide will primarily serve as a resource to examine how the Guideline recommendations can be implemented into daily clinical practice and patient care pathways167.
+These recommendations summarise the current evidence on the medical management of patients with CD.
+Several research gaps have been identified during the revision and analysis of data, which should be addressed by further research.
+Where evidence is lacking or is very weak and evidence-based recommendations cannot be given, ECCO provides alternative tools, such as Topical Reviews21,92,135,159-161 or Position Papers.
+We state that Guidelines aim to guide the clinicians' decisions with the best evidence available, but it is up to every clinician to adapt these Guidelines to local regulations and to the patient's individual characteristics and needs.
+ECCO will also aim to disseminate these guidelines by educational activities [i.e., educational platforms, ECCO Workshop, e-learning, and e-Guide] and to support any initiative to integrate ECCO Guidelines into clinical practice; the ECCO e-Guide will primarily serve as a resource to examine how the Guideline recommendations can be implemented into daily clinical practice and patient care pathways.
 These guidelines will be regularly updated according to the Guideline Committee outline for the update of Guidelines in the future, using the GRADE approach and considering the most recent evidence emerging from clinical research in the field.